myradotfun/myra-agent/README.md

 ## 🚧 Status: Beta (Private Access)

-We're currently in closed beta.
-Code's private for now, but the demo is live and accessible to judges for the **Aster Vibe Trading Competition**.
+We're currently in closed beta with limited access.
+The app is live at [beta.myra.fun/agent](https://beta.myra.fun/agent) — reach out to us for a referral code to get started.

+**A Note on Open Source:** We understand the competition encourages open-source code.
+Our aim is to build myra into a product used at scale, and we want to ensure the codebase is secure and production-ready before making it public.
+There may be security flaws we need to address first.
+We're committed to open-sourcing the code down the line once we're confident it's solid and ready for the community.

 Working on launching publicly in the coming weeks.
 We're not just shipping — we're shipping with a bang.

-Stay tuned.
-Follow the socials.
-You'll know when it's time.

 ## 📈 The Opportunity